As one of the sponsors of Agile Conference Pakistan 2022 (ACP22), DPL was part of…

 Can the Lack of Hierarchy Work in South Asia?

-Many organizations in the U.S. and Europe have effectively embraced holacracy and continue practicing it till this day.
+Many organizations in the US and Europe have effectively embraced holacracy and continue practicing it till this day.
 However, there’s a fear that cultural tendencies in Asia can prevent the system’s success in the region.

 According to the Hofstede’s Cultural Dimensions study, three cultural dimensions are especially important for holacracy –